Unidata/IDV/release/certs.md

 -   Stapling

-    The last step as part of the notarization is "stapling".
+    The last step as part of the notarization process is "stapling".

     ```shell
     xcrun stapler staple <idv>.dmg